hmullins02/CS-499-ePortfolio/README.md

 Running the project

+-	Create a Visal Studio project named Category 2 Enhancement - 3D Pyramid and Cube.
--	Create a Visal Studio project using the provided Debug and OpenGLSample folders within this repository branch.
+-	Inside the project folder, the provided Debug and OpenGLSample folders within this repository branch should be used.
+Replace the Debug folder that's in there if there is one.
+-	If there is a .sln file, replace it with the OpenGLSample.sln provided in this repository.
 -	Ensure the solution platform is set to x86

 -	Click the “Start without Debugging” button to build and run the code.
 Pictures labeled "Display1" and "Display2" are examples of what will be shown on a successfuly run.